skerkour/black-hat-rust/README.md

 ## Beta

-The book is almost finished.
-A few typos or weird wordings may remain.
+The book is almost complete: a few typos or weird wordings may remain.

 pages available: **350+**